kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 	// Length of time (in milliseconds) to offset IntialDelaySeconds before health checking is activated.
 	// +optional
 	InitialDelayMilliseconds *int32
-	// Length of time (in milliseconds) to offset TimeoutMilliseconds before health checking times out.
-	// +optional
-	TimeoutMilliseconds *int32 (*** removed from alpha)
 }

 ```